er1catr1pp/weather/README.md

 ## Setup

+**IMPORTANT**: The app requires a `.env` file with valid API keys for the two third party APIs.
+For purposes of the assignment, valid keys were provided separately.

+Follow the setup instructions below to set up API keys, install requirements, and run the app:

 1. Clone this repo
 2. `cd` into the project root
 3. Create a local `.env` file with the required API keys